8 Ways To Make Working From Home Work For You

 Ideally, this space wouldn't be in your bedroom, because it’s better for you mentally to associate your bedroom with rest and sleep and your desk with work.

-3. Try and get outside on your breaks
+3. Try to get outside on your breaks

 Being in an office environment naturally gives you the opportunity to take breaks, such as chatting with coworkers or making a coffee.
 However, at home it can be easy to keep working non-stop.